oav27/Chose-Your-Destiny-Game/README.md

 ---

 ### **Warning!
 This game was created my freshman year in HIGH SCHOOL!
 I chose to keep it as I created it over 5+ years ago, to show the progress I have made in my coding skills and knowledge since then.
 I also left the orignial "Written Response" file that I wrote for submission to my AP course in this repo.
 Take a look to see some of my findings and breakdowns in addition to the writings below.
-Thank you and have fun!**
+Thank you and HAVE FUN!**

 ---